christophergarthwood/appdevstig_docs/Template_004_CodingStandard.md

 # Title: Coding Standard

 ## Definition:
 The application development team must follow a set of coding standards.
+Common programming standards are adhered to for the following reasons:

++   Programmers can go into any code and determine the current status   which increases maintainability, readability, and reusability.
++   New programmers can rapidly grasp the current status.
++   Programmers that are unfamiliar with a programming language have a common standard which alleviates the need to develop a personal style.
++   Standard programming language reduces errors and increases reliability.
++   Individual styles are replaced and an emphasis is placed on business concerns - high productivity, maintainability, shared authorship, and other aspects that help the group achieve its goal.

 Coding standards are guidelines established by the development team or individual developers that recommend programming style, practices and methods.
 The coding standards employed will vary based upon the programming language that is being used to develop the application and the development team.